turbopelican/turbopelican/docs/index.md

 # Turbopelican

-Ever wanted to create a personal website with no cost?
+Ever wanted to create a personal website at no cost?

 Turbopelican is the fastest and easiest tool for setting up a GitHub Page static website using Pelican.